 On the contrary, infrequent workouts with high volume and no high-intensity techniques (or too much of it) overload the muscle group trained, overshooting the 24/hour cycle of protein synthesis until the next workout, many days later.

 The result is wasted time and effort in the gym, no gains, and plateaus.
 The high volume, low-frequency training can only work for chemically enhanced trainees or maybe a few genetically gifted freaks.

 These guys are in an anabolic state 24/7 and can synthesize protein round-the-clock.
 They can do whatever they want, they do not have to contend with small time-frames.

 However, because the bodybuilding industry revolves around alluring glossy mags and fascinating pro-bodybuilders routines, natural guys are often led astray by this kind of misinformation without even being aware of it, spinning their wheels in vain as a result.

-For a natural guy, a high volume workout hitting the same body part with tons of sets will result in a huge protein breakdown that his body will have a hard time to replenish within his limited 24/hour protein synthesis window.
+For a natural guy, a high-volume workout hitting the same body part with tons of sets will result in a huge protein breakdown that his body will have a hard time replenishing within his limited 24/hour protein synthesis window.

-After the 24 hours, protein synthesis goes back to baseline as the anabolic response can only be triggered by a new workout for which the muscle groups are far from having recovered from, making long workouts a waste of time and full muscle gains impossible.
+After 24 hours, protein synthesis goes back to baseline as the anabolic response can only be triggered by a new workout for which the muscle groups are far from having recovered from, making long workouts a waste of time and full muscle gains impossible.

-Having said this, the good old-fashioned 3 times a week, full bodyweight workouts also work well for natural bodybuilders with a job and family commitments and many have made remarkable gains with this tested regimen.
+Having said this, the good old-fashioned 3 times a week, full bodyweight workouts also work well for natural bodybuilders with job and family commitments and many have made remarkable gains with this tested regimen.

 The 3-time a week is a step in the right direction toward high-frequency training.
 Though not as effective as a full HFT for eliciting full muscle gain potential, it is still a much better option than one workout per body part once a week with tons of sets (but with workout volumes reduced, of course).